AlexandreBoulle/PValuator/README.md

 prepare_data(data, column, nbr.pv = 20)
 ```

-* To obtain more informations about parameters used in this function, you can run this R command :
+* To obtain more informations about parameters used in this function (or other R functions), you can run this R command :

 ```
 ?prepare_data